 History of SJ Learns

-SJ Learns provides school districts with resources that leverage their out-of-school time budgets and their selected program providers to ensure improved learning outcomes and expanded access to high-quality out of school programs for at-risk youth.
-A community of practice model facilitates dialogue and learning among participating districts, schools, program providers, and the broader learning community to inform best practices and shape policy, including aligning curriculum with in-school learning and California Expanded Learning Quality Standards, and strategies to scale successful programs and build sustainable funding streams.
+SJ Learns provides school districts with resources to improve learning outcomes and expanded access to high-quality out-of-school programs for at-risk youth.
+The initiative leverages out-of-school time budgets and selected program providers.
+A community of practice model facilitates dialogue and learning among participating districts, schools, program providers, and the broader learning community.
+The community informs best practices and shapes policy, including aligning curriculum with in-school learning and California Expanded Learning Quality Standards.
+It also develops strategies to scale successful programs and build sustainable funding streams.

-To fund the initial SJ Learns grant cycle, the Mayor’s Office partnered with the Silicon Valley Community Foundation.
-As the largest community foundation in the world, SVCF brought both philanthropic and regional education expertise to the table, supported the grantmaking process, provided strong oversight of programs and evaluation, and facilitated the development of a grantee learning community.
+To fund the initial SJ Learns grant cycle, the Mayor’s Office partnered with the Silicon Valley Community Foundation, the largest community foundation in the world.
+SVCF brought philanthropic and regional education expertise to the table, supported the grantmaking process, provided strong oversight of programs and evaluation, and facilitated the development of a grantee learning community.